West-Coast-Devops/scheduled-scaler/README.md

     mode: fixed
     replicas: 3
 ```

-As you'll see above you can target either instance groups or hpa, but all the other options are the same.
+As you'll see above, you can target either instance groups (if you are on GKE) or hpa, but all the other options are the same.

-### Options
+## Options

 | Option | Description | Required |
 |--|--|--|